neverRare/butter/doc/idea.md

 Options for design and implementation:

 - Have traits for iterators.
 Simplest implementation but lessens the ergonomics.
 - Have iterator as first-class type.
 This will use dynamic dispatch but ergonomics can be great.
-A generalization for this approach would be an implementation of dynamic object with certain trait.
+A generalization for this approach would be an implementation of dynamic object with certain trait a.k.a. [existential types](#existential-types).

 ## Iterator literal